aws/amazon-vpc-cni-k8s/README.md

 Specify a comma-separated list of IPv4 CIDRs that *must* be routed via main routing table.
 This is required for secondary ENIs to reach endpoints outside of VPC that are backed by a service.
 For every item in the list, an `ip rule` will be created with a priority greater than the `ip rule` capturing egress traffic from the container.
 If an item is not a valid IPv4 CIDR, it will be skipped.

+#### `AWS_EC2_ENDPOINT` (v1.13.0+)

+Type: String

+Default: empty

+Specify the EC2 endpoint to use.
+This is useful if you are using a custom endpoint for EC2.
+For example, if you are using a proxy for EC2, you can set this to the proxy endpoint.

 ### VPC CNI Feature Matrix

 IP Mode | Secondary IP Mode | Prefix Delegation | Security Groups Per Pod | WARM & MIN IP/Prefix Targets | External SNAT